May 14, 2026

 Offline processing features that don't require internet connectivity

-Limitation: The substantial cost for a license and the extensive training time are severe limitations compared to more modern solutions
+Limitation: The substantial cost ($699 one-time purchase for Dragon Professional v16, or $55/month for Dragon Professional Anywhere) and the extensive training time are severe limitations compared to more modern solutions.

 Bottom line: Works for Windows users willing to invest time in setup and training.